JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 ![image](https://github.com/user-attachments/assets/4644b163-fac3-400a-9d77-33fbeb0e0149)

 ## 5. Configure logging for Website Traffic
-1. If you want to track the number of visitors accessing your website, you can enable logging for your root domain bucket.
-Logging can also be done using CloudFront which we will do in the section [Speeding up your website using Amazon Cloudfront](CloudFront.md).
+If you want to track the number of visitors accessing your website, you can enable logging for your root domain bucket.
+Logging can also be done using CloudFront which we will do in the section [Speeding up your website using Amazon Cloudfront](CloudFront.md).<br><br>
+1. Open the Amazon S3 console at https://console.aws.amazon.com/s3/.

+In the same Region where you created the bucket that is configured as a static website, create a bucket for logging, for example logs.example.com.

+Create a folder for the server access logging log files (for example, logs).

+(Optional) If you want to use CloudFront to improve your website performance, create a folder for the CloudFront log files (for example, cdn).